StamusNetworks/Amsterdam/README.rst

 Introduction
 ============

-SELKS and docker using compose.
+SELKS and Docker using Compose.
 The result of Amsterdam is a set of containers providing a complete Suricata installation:

  - Suricata